13 Steps for Communicating with Confidence

 4. Use Emotional Intelligence

-When you combine communication skills with emotional intelligence, it enables you to be heard more accurately, inspire and motivate others as well as improve relationships with co-workers.
+Emotional intelligence is debatably the most important part of being a good communicator.
+It enables you to express yourself more impactfully, inspire and motivate others as well as build trust and improve relationships with co-workers.
 It’s a useful skill to have, especially in an evolving workplace.

 Here’s how to improve your emotional intelligence and communicate with more confidence.